Checkmarx/kics/docs/results.md

 }
 ```
 ## SARIF
+You can export sarif report by using `--report-format "sarif"`.
 SARIF reports are sorted by severity (from high to info), following [SARIF v2.1.0 standard](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html) and looks like:

 ```json